liuwei1206/LEBERT/README.md

-#### If you want to load my checkpoints, we should make some revise to your transformers.
+#### If you want to load my checkpoints, you need to make some revisions to your transformers.

+My model is trained in distribution mode so it can not be directly loaded by single-GPU mode.
+You can follow the below steps to revise the transformers before load my checkpoints.

 * Enter the source code director of Transformer, `cd source/transformers-master`
 * Find the modeling_util.py, and positioned to about 995 lines